WPChill/strong-testimonials/readme.txt

 If you are a small business with up to several hundred testimonials or reviews, maybe using categories for different products or services, that needs flexible display options and a customizable form for accepting new testimonials, this plugin will work in just a few steps.

-> *This plugin only provides basic style options for background color and font color.*
+> *This plugin only provides basic style options for background color and font color.
+Everything else will be inherited from your theme.*
 >
 > Some templates have light & dark versions and other options.
-Everything else will be inherited from your theme.
 If you want to customize things like fonts, margins and borders, you will need custom CSS.
 >
-> I will help with major conflicts and minor tweaks.
+> I will help with theme conflicts and a few tweaks.
 Otherwise, consider learning enough CSS to be dangerous ;) or hiring a developer for a couple hours.

 ### Primary Features